fernandoklurfan/OfficeDocs-SkypeForBusiness/Teams/phone-number-calling-plans/transfer-phone-numbers-to-teams.md

 #### Authorize and submit

 You have two options for submitting.

 1. Sign with e-signature (recommended)
     1. In this case, an email is sent to the current *authorized user* that you specified in **Account information** page, and they're prompted to authorize with Microsoft's e-signature tool.
     1. Once the authorized user approves, the request is automatically submitted to Microsoft.
 1. Offline signature.
     1. In this case, you download the Letter of Authorization, get it signed, upload it, and submit to Microsoft.

+In **Edit Mode**, you can modify any field of your validated order, except for the Country or Region that was selected on the Get Started page.
+If your updates impact the LOA (Letter of Authorization) and the LOA has already been signed and uploaded, we must refresh the LOA with your modifications.
+Download, sign, and reupload the updated LOA.
+Only after re-uploading the refreshed LOA will you be able to submit edits to your order.

 #### Confirmation